astrorafael/twisted-mqtt/README.md

 ------------

 There is a separate `MQTTProtocol` in each module implementing a different profile (subscriber, publiser, publisher/subscriber).
 The `MQTTBaseProtocol` and the various `MQTTProtocol` classes implement a State Pattern to avoid the "if spaghetti code" in the connection states.
 A basic state machine is built into the `MQTTBaseProtocol` and the `ConnectedState` is patched according to the profile.

-The publisher/subscriber is a mixin class implemented by delegation.
-The composite manage connection state and forwards all client requests and network events to the proper delegate.
-The trick is that the connection state must be shared between all protocol instances, using class variables.
+Former implementation used two separate subclases, publisher and subscriber, with separate logic.
+The publisher/subscriber was a mixin class implemented by delegation that managed the connection state and forwarded all client requests and network events to the proper delegate.

-Also, the transport is shared with the delegates so that they can write as if they were not in a container.
+However, this approach had some quirks and issues with sharing state.
+It has been re-written to a single publisher/subscriber class that manages everything.
+To maintain the former API, separate subclasses has been derived to implement a pure subscriber or publisher.
+The subclassing simply patches the state machine in order to only accept the proper methods for the given role (publisher or subscriber).

 Limitations
 -----------